Abdelrhman-alknawy/file-handler-task/project/README.txt

 to ensure the communication between two threads there synchronization using semaphores

-There is a failed attempts to apply the gtest in the project
+There is a failed attempts to apply the gtest in the project Gtest will be implemented in the next version